LiamMBailey/semGroup16/use-cases/use-case-2.md

-# USE CASE: 2 As a product owner I want to produce a report of Population so that i can report specific reports for cities and countries and the world in general.
+# USE CASE: 2 As a Data analyst I want to produce a report of Population so that i can report specific reports for cities and countries and the world in general.
+roduct own
 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *Product owner*I want to produce a report of Population so that i can report specific reports for cities and countries and the world in general.
+As an *Data analyst*I want to produce a report of Population so that i can report specific reports for cities and countries and the world in general.

 ### Scope